Stefan Edberg: 1983–1985: Teenage Grand Slam champion

+1986–1989: Continuing success

+Edberg reached the semi finals of the US Open in 1986 but lost in straight sets to Lendl.
+In January 1987, he defended his title by defeating local favourite Pat Cash in five sets to win the last Australian Open held on grass courts.
+Edberg reached the Wimbledon semi finals but lost in four sets to Lendl.
+He lost in four sets to Wilander in the US Open semi finals (Wilander made 9 unforced errors to Edberg's 44).
+Edberg also won the Australian Open and US Open men's doubles titles in 1987 (partnering fellow Swede Anders Järryd).

+In 1988, Edberg lost in the Australian Open semi finals in five sets to Wilander (Edberg made 38 more unforced errors than his opponent).

-In 1988, Edberg reached the first of three consecutive finals at Wimbledon, but lost his ranking as Sweden's number-one-player when Mats Wilander had his best year by winning the Australian, French and US Opens, becoming the world's number-one-ranked player.
+He reached the first of three consecutive finals at Wimbledon, but lost his ranking as Sweden's number-one-player when Mats Wilander had his best year by winning the Australian, French and US Opens, becoming the world's number-one-ranked player.
 In all three of his consecutive Wimbledon finals, Edberg played German Boris Becker in what became one of Wimbledon's greatest rivalries.
 Edberg won their first encounter in a four-set match spread over two days because of rain delays.
-A year later, Becker won in straight sets.
-The closest of their matches came in the 1990 final, when Edberg won in five sets after being down a break in the fifth set.

-Edberg reached the French Open final in 1989 but lost in five sets to 17-year-old Michael Chang, who became the youngest-ever male winner of a Grand Slam singles title.
+Edberg reached the 1989 French Open final (beating Becker in the semis in five sets) but lost in five sets to 17-year-old Michael Chang, who became the youngest-ever male winner of a Grand Slam singles title.
 This was the only Grand Slam singles title that Edberg never won, denying him the completion of a career Grand Slam at the senior level, to match his junior Grand Slam.
+Becker won the Wimbledon final in straight sets over Edberg.
+Edberg gained revenge on Becker in the Masters final.
+After being a point away from a two set lead, Becker lost in four sets.